By the Grace of God (song): Commercial performance

 Following the album's release, "By the Grace of God" entered the UK Singles Chart at number 179 on the week of November 2, 2013, and peaked on the US Billboard Bubbling Under Hot 100 Singles chart at number 10, which represents the 25 songs which failed to chart on the Billboard Hot 100.
 It also appeared on the US Hot Digital Songs chart at number 71, where it stayed for only one week.
-It also entered the South Korea Gaon International Chart at number 77 with sales of 2,104.
+It also entered the South Korea Gaon International Chart at number 77 with 2,104 units sold, and appeared at number 70 on the Canadian Digital Song Sales chart.